 What’s a traditional Irish meal without potatoes?
 Rather than serve roasted potatoes with corned beef and cabbage, which I find makes the meal too heavy, I love to serve an Irish Potato Soup instead.
 I tend to follow recipes that incorporate both onions and leeks, which gives the soup a heartier flavor.
 If I’m feeling especially daring, I’ll garnish it with crumbled bacon right before serving.

 When deciding what to serve for dessert, it can be hard to choose.
 My rule is that I like to prepare (or buy) at least one really great dessert.
 If I’m having more than ten people over, however, I will offer more than one choice.
 I like to use green food coloring to turn my desserts green, if possible.
 If it isn’t possible, I make sure it at least involves Irish cream liqueur!
-Need a St. Patrick’s Day host or hostess gift?
-These chocolate covered Oreos and strawberries make the perfect gift!
+Need a Saint Patrick’s Day host or hostess gift?
+Chocolate-covered Oreos and strawberries make the perfect gift!

 © 2020 – Blog Photo by GourmetGiftbaskets.com